InquireMobile: Teaching VLM-based Mobile Agent to Request Human Assistance via Reinforcement Fine-Tuning

-Our experiments utilize Qwen2.5-VL-3B as the base model, with GRPO implementation.
-The training procedure consists of two stages trained on 4 H100 GPUs.
+\paragraph{Training Settings} Qwen2.5-VL-3B is trained in two stages on 4 H100 GPUs as the base model.
 In Stage~1, we perform supervised fine-tuning (SFT) with LoRA (\texttt{lora\_rank}~$=8$) for 2~epochs with a learning rate of $1.0 \times 10^{-4}$.
 In Stage~2, GRPO is applied for 2~epochs with 4 generations per sample and a temperature of 1 for exploration.
-The max steps for each task is set to 15.
+The max steps is set to 15.